roshdevau/maximo-oracle-docker/README.md

 cd maximo-oracle-docker

 ## Download and place installers in binaries folder
-Down the IBM Installers from Passport Advantage and the Oracle DB installer from the Oracler website Place these binaries in the directory **maximo-oracle-docker/binaries** before proceeding.
+Before proceeding please download the IBM Installers from Passport Advantage and the Oracle DB installer from the Oracler website
+Place these binaries in the directory **maximo-oracle-docker/binaries**.
 ## Create Images
 Execute the below command in the maximo-oracle-docker directory ./buildMaximoImages.sh